confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/README.rst

 Deploy CFK Blueprints
 =====================

-This example will walk you through configuration and deployment of Confluent for Kubernetes (CFK) Blueprints.
+This example will walk you through the configuration and deployment of Confluent for Kubernetes (CFK) Blueprints.
+You will go through the following scenarios:

 #.
 Deploy the Control Plane in the control plane Kubernetes cluster.